GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

 The `screenshots` property is an array of image objects representing your app in common usage scenarios.
 Each object must include the `src`, a `sizes` property, and the `type` of image.
 The `form_factor` property is optional.
-It can be set either to `"wide"` for screenshots applicable to wide screens only or `"narrow"` for narrow screenshots.
+You can set it either to `"wide"` for screenshots applicable to wide screens only or `"narrow"` for narrow screenshots.
 You should only use it when the layout varies by screen size.